 DEQ has made a great effort to involve the regulated community to develop an effective program fair to the regulated community.
 (8)

-This input has improved the rule making proposal.
-(6)

 Response:

 DEQ appreciates the advice and perspectives interested persons have provided for this rulemaking and implementation of the E-Cycles program.